 B.S., General Studies

-To address these questions, Stahlman participated in grant proposal writing and project activities for NSF-funded cyberinfrastructure development, while engaging with the scientific community through a series of workshops, targeted interviews, a survey of authors of papers published over several decades, and assessment of a corpus of journal articles.
-The overall purpose of her present and future work is to inform open science and scholarly communication initiatives, as well as development of new methods, services and infrastructures for long-term data curation and information retrieval.
+Gretchen Stahlman’s current research projects investigate the characteristics and accessibility of data associated with published journal articles, with a particular interest in disparate and heterogeneous “long tail” data across disciplines, as well as the information behavior of scientists seeking to publish, locate and reuse such data.
+To address these research topics, Stahlman has participated in grant proposal writing and project activities for NSF-funded cyberinfrastructure development, while engaging with scientific communities through workshops, interviews, and surveying authors of published papers.
+The overall purpose of her present and future work is to inform open science and scholarly communication initiatives, as well as development of methods, services and infrastructures for long-term data curation and information retrieval.

 Dissertation Research Grant (University of Arizona/Social & Behavioral Sciences Research Institute), “Exploring the Long Tail of Astronomy: A Mixed-Methods Study”, $1,986, 2018